otvnvs/cv/README.md

 - **TXT (detex)** — a plain text version stripped of all LaTeX markup, for direct paste into ATS submission forms
 - **TXT (pdftotext)** — a layout-preserving plain text extraction from the PDF, for verifying what ATS systems will see when they parse the PDF directly

-Having all five outputs from a single source ensures content stays in sync across every format with a single build command.
+Having all outputs from a single source ensures content stays in sync across every format with a single build command.

 ## Dependencies